amplication/docs/docs/running-amplication-platform/connect-server-to-github.md

      - **Pull requests** - `Access: Read and Write`
      - **Webhooks** - `Access: Read and Write`
 3. Click `Create GitHub app`
-4. Click `Generate new client secret` and copy the resulting secret
+4. Click `Generate a new client secret` and copy the resulting secret
 5. Click `Generate a private key`, download, open the generated certificate, add `\n` at the end of each line and join all lines to obtain a single line string

 ## Step 2: Configure Amplication server to work with the new GitHub app